-2.13 Animations
+2.15 Animations

-We have already seen how to animate a data set with time in it (hit \triangleright) and other ways to manipulate temporal data in Section 2.9.
-However, ParaView's animation capabilities go far beyond that.
+We have already seen how to animate a data set with time in it (hit \triangleright) and other ways to manipulate temporal data in Section 2.11.
+However, Para-

+View's animation capabilities go far beyond that.
 With ParaView you can animate nearly any property of any pipeline object.

-Exercise 2.31: Animating Properties
+Exercise 2.32: Animating Properties

 We are going to start a fresh visualization, so if you have been following along with the exercises so far, now is a good time to reset ParaView.
-The easiest way to do this is to press the way button.
+The easiest way to do this is to select $\mathsf{Edit} \to \mathsf{Reset}$ Session from the menu.

-1. Create a sphere source (Sources \rightarrow Sphere) and \blacksquare Apply it. - 2.
-If you have not done so yet, make the animation view visible: View \rightarrow Animation View. - 3.
+- 1. Create a sphere source (Sources \rightarrow Sphere) and \bigcirc Apply it. - 2.
+If the animation view is not visible, make it so: View \rightarrow Animation View. - 3.
 Change the No. Frames option to 50 (10 will go far too quickly). - 4.
 Find the property selection widgets at the bottom of the animation view and select Sphere1 in the first box and Start Theta in the second box.

-Hit the 🕂 button.
+Hit the + button.